 Snowshoeing in Langlade County

 Snowshoeing in the back-country of Langlade County is truly an experience.
-You will enjoy the 127,000 acres of County forest lands or the Game Lake Nature Trail in Veterans Memorial Park.
+Enjoy the 130,000 acres of County forest lands, 50 miles of Langlade County Ice Age Trail, Antigo Single Track Mountain Bike Trail, or Game Lake Nature Trail in Veterans Memorial Park, or Jack Lake Mountain Bike Trail to trudge through new snow.
 Fees not required although donations are appreciated.

 The trail is located entirely on Langlade County property east of Antigo off 5th Avenue Road.
 It's approximately 2+ miles in length and has a variety of trails for all abilities.
 It is managed by the Langlade County Forestry and Recreation Department and the Antigo Bike and Ski Club.
 The trail is groomed and tracked by the Antigo Bike and Ski Club.